 Our version of a laminated biscuit stays true to tradition—it's hard to improve on a fluffy, flaky biscuit with the perfect amount of buttermilk tang.
-We do stray from some other recipes by using butter instead of shortening, which we think produces a more tender, flavorful result.
+We do stray from some other recipes by using butter instead of shortening, which produces a more tender, flavorful result.

-Our flaky biscuits might be a little more work than you're looking for Thanksgiving morning.
+As good as they are, our flaky biscuits might be a little more work than you're looking for Thanksgiving morning.
 This recipe is way easier—it starts with our already simple cream biscuits, but uses self-rising flour to cut the ingredient list down to just two items.
 They can be laminated if you'd like, but make them drop-biscuit style and you can have them ready in just 20 minutes.

 Thick and mellow sweet potato purée makes these colorful biscuits tender, moist, and light.
 Despite their vibrant color, sweet potato biscuits have a buttery flavor that's as classic as they come.

-These biscuits need to proof overnight in the fridge, making them a perfect thanksgiving side.
+These biscuits need to proof overnight in the fridge, making them a perfect Thanksgiving side.
 Combine all the ingredients the night before, and all you need to do is pop them in the oven on Thanksgiving morning.

 I rarely eat Irish soda bread outside of St. Patrick's Day, but there is no reason that this fast, easy bread shouldn't be a year-round staple.
-We make our version with lots of buttermilk to give it a chewy-but-tender texture—a healthy amount of baking soda neutralizes the buttermilk's acidity and keeps the bread from being too sour.
+We make our version with lots of buttermilk to give it a chewy-but-tender texture.
+A healthy amount of baking soda neutralizes the buttermilk's acidity and keeps the bread from being too sour.